OpenEvalProject/evals/manuscripts/elife-03821/v2/manuscript.md

 ## Abstract

-10.7554/eLife.03821.001 In HIV-1 infection, a population of latently infected cells facilitates viral persistence despite antiretroviral therapy (ART).
+In HIV-1 infection, a population of latently infected cells facilitates viral persistence despite antiretroviral therapy (ART).
 With the aim of identifying individuals in whom ART might induce a period of viraemic control on stopping therapy, we hypothesised that quantification of the pool of latently infected cells in primary HIV-1 infection (PHI) would predict clinical progression and viral replication following ART.
 We measured HIV-1 DNA in a highly characterised randomised population of individuals with PHI.
 We explored associations between HIV-1 DNA and immunological and virological markers of clinical progression, including viral rebound in those interrupting therapy.
 In multivariable analyses, HIV-1 DNA was more predictive of disease progression than plasma viral load and, at treatment interruption, predicted time to plasma virus rebound.
-HIV-1 DNA may help identify individuals who could safely interrupt ART in future HIV-1 eradication trials.
-Clinical trial registration: ISRCTN76742797 and EudraCT2004-000446-20 DOI: http://dx.doi.org/10.7554/eLife.03821.001
+HIV-1 DNA may help identify individuals who could safely interrupt ART in future HIV-1 eradication trials.Clinical trial registration: ISRCTN76742797 and EudraCT2004-000446-20

 ## Introduction